You have had a child.

 :

-Then the father may have already declared this to the authorities.
+Then the father may have already declared this

-Please bring the certificate with you.
+paternity acknowledgment.- Please bring the certificate with you to

-And the father's birth certificate.
+. - And the birth certificate

-The mother is married,
+The mother was married,

 but the husband is deadPlease bring these certificates with you: